National Agency for Science and Engineering Infrastructure

+The National Agency for Science and Engineering Infrastructure (NASENI) is a federal government agency in Nigeria established in 1992 under the Presidency.
+Formed based on the recommendations of the White Paper Committee on the 1991 Report of a 150-member National Committee on Engineering Infrastructure, its core mandate is to manage the research, development, and reverse engineering of capital goods to drive indigenous industrialization.

+NASENI is designed to operate outside the traditional civil service structure to foster a rapid, cost-effective culture of technological innovation.
+The agency focuses on manufacturing spare parts, scientific equipment, electronic components, and agricultural machinery, subsequently transferring these developed technologies and patents to local entrepreneurs and Small and Medium Scale Enterprises (SMEs) to reduce the nation's reliance on foreign imports.

+The agency operates through a network of specialized development institutes across Nigeria's geopolitical zones, including the Electronics Development Institute (ELDI) in Awka, the Engineering Materials Development Institute (EMDI) in Akure, and the Scientific Equipment Development Institutes (SEDI) in Enugu and Minna.
+It is governed by a board chaired directly by the President of Nigeria, with day-to-day operations led by an Executive Vice Chairman.

 The National Agency for Science and Engineering Infrastructure (NASENI) was established in 1992 by The Nigerian Federal Government of the recommendations of the White Paper Committee on the 1991 Report of a 150-member National Committee on Engineering Infrastructure comprising scientists, engineers, administrators, federal and state civil servants, economists, lawyers, bankers and industrialists.

-Mr. Khalil Halilu is the executive vice chairman and chief executive of the agency in Abuja, Nigeria.
+Khalil Halilu is the executive vice chairman and chief executive of the agency in Abuja, Nigeria.
 The post was formerly held by Bashir Gwandu.

 Mandate

 NASENI, by its mandate and scope of operation is the Nigerian only purpose-built agency designed to conduct developmental work in the areas of manufacturing, and as such, it is capable of coordinating the proliferation of technologies developed either within or outside of its Centers including patents obtained.
 Technologies developed in the areas of spares, components and systems engineering are to be transferred to entrepreneurs for the production of goods and services.
 Nigeria can have the benefit of a rapid technological development by strengthening NASENI.